ktelep/NTNX_Image_Distribute/README.md

 ## What does it do?

 1. Confirms all PCs are accessible, Networks all exist on all clusters, and source VM exists
-2. Creates an image from the idenfied "Gold" VM
+2. Creates an image from the identified "Gold" VM
 3. Downloads the image to the local system
 4. Uploads the image to the target PC
 5. Creates VMs on every cluster attached to both source and target PCs based off of the image